AlyssaWang/beautiful-jekyll/good-design.md

 title: Good Design
 subtitle: Mission
 ---
+I chose Mission because it receives plenty of foot traffic and more often than not, I hear positive comments about the structure of the building.
+In general, it seems to be well-liked not for its aesthetics, but for its design.

-Mission Hall is an example of good design for these reasons:
+After some reflection, Mission Hall is an example of good design for the following reasons:
 - It has large windows to let in lots of light, so lighting is unnecessary when the sun is out.
 This conserves energy.
 - The use of levels helps the dining hall look spacious while still providing room for a recreational area.
 - The aforementioned recreational area also feels spacious, and makes efficient use of the space to have a basic kitchen suitable for the typical needs of a first-year student.